Are Tracks Worth It? Pros and Cons

 While the increased ground clearance with tracks raises the vehicle’s center of gravity, they do not increase the risk of tipping.

-In fact, an ATV or UTV with tracks is less likely to tip or rollover due to the increased overall width and length.
+In fact, an ATV or UTV with tracks is less likely to tip or rollover due to the increased width and length.

 Related: Can an ATV Flip?
 Common Causes and How to Avoid It